Ford recalling 100,610 vehicles in North America in six actions

-DETROIT, July 8 (Reuters) - Ford Motor Co said on Tuesday it is recalling 100,610 vehicles in North America in six separate actions.
+DETROIT (Reuters) - Ford Motor Co (F.N) said on Tuesday it is recalling 100,610 vehicles in North America in six separate actions.

 About 92,000 of the vehicles have a potential problem with front axles that run to right wheels and may have not been properly installed during assembly.
 That may cause the axle to move outward over time and eventually become disengaged.